arenaxr/arena-docs/content/python/events.md

     obj,
     type="mouseup"
 )
 # arena-py will "click" obj with mouseup.
-In JSON, "source" will be defined as "arena_lib_[some random ID here]".
+In JSON, "target" will be defined as "arena_lib_[some random ID here]".
 ```

 ### Camera Manipulation Events